 Showing items related by title, author, creator and subject.

-Orago, Stephen Ochieng' (2013-04-23)The purpose of this study was to investigate meaning loss as a result of literal translation of a literary text from Dholuo to English.
-This study had four objectives: the first one being, to identify and describe instances ...
+Mwiti, Peninah Wambui (Kenyatta University, 2015)The main objective of this study was to investigate meaning loss in the use of figurative language as a result of translation of Kimeru proverbs and idiomatic expressions into English.
+This study had three objectives: the ...